jomz/radiant-wym-editor-filter-extension/README.markdown

 That's it!
 You should now have "Wym Editor" in the filters dropdown on the page edit screen.
 Selecting this will spawn a WYMeditor instance.

+It's a good idea to manage your extensions with [Ray](http://github.com/johnmuhl/radiant-ray-extension/tree/master).

 Update
 ------